Sonnet to an Em-Dash

 With jagged breaths that split the measured line;

-Long years before cold code learned mimicry,
+Aeons before cold code learned mimicry,

 You carved your pauses – human, stark, divine.